AnonymouX47/term-image/source/library/tutorial.rst

 Tutorial
 ========

 This is a basic introduction to using the library.
-Please refer to :doc:`features` for detailed description of the features provided by the library or the :doc:`reference` for the complete library reference.
+Please refer to :doc:`reference/index` for detailed description of the features and functionality provided by the library.

 For this tutorial we'll be using the image below: